xdmushui/partner-center-sdk/develop/confirm-customer-consent.md

 To confirm or re-confirm customer acceptance of the Microsoft Customer Agreement:

-1. Retrieve the agreement metadata for the Microsoft Cloud Agreement.
-You must obtain the **templateId** of the Microsoft Cloud Agreement.
-For more details, see [Get agreement metadata for Microsoft Cloud Agreement](get-agreement-metadata.md).
+1. Retrieve the agreement metadata for the Microsoft Customer Agreement.
+You must obtain the **templateId** of the Microsoft Customer Agreement.
+For more details, see [Get agreement metadata for Microsoft Customer Agreement](get-agreement-metadata.md).

 ```csharp
 // IAggregatePartner partnerOperations;